hazelcast/hazelcast-csharp-client/doc/dev/doc/distributed-objects/hreliabletopic.md

 await rTopic.UnsubscribeAsync(id);
 ```

-Note that the handler methods passed to e.g. `Message` can be asynchronous, too.
+Note that, as with all events in the .NET client, the handler methods passed when subscribing can be asynchronous.